PaponAhasan/Competitive-Programming/Programming -Topics/Data_Structure/Linked_List/Linked Lists.md

 ![image](https://user-images.githubusercontent.com/59710234/155150512-cc31db43-b327-4831-8f44-5b817424b746.png)

 ```
 This will put the new node in the middle of the two.

-The new list should look like this −
+Similar steps should be taken if the node is being inserted at the (beginning) of the list.
+While inserting it at the (end), the second last node
+of the list should point to the new node and the new node will point to NULL.
 ```

 https://www.geeksforgeeks.org/data-structures/linked-list/?ref=ghm